 We are developing a document format using html web pages, which will be more accessible than PDFs.

 We are working with suppliers and third parties to ensure that the accessibility of documents is planned for at creation.

 We are often required to publish documents quickly to the website and plan to retrospectively publish an accessible version once one is available.

 Where documents are not in the format you need, you can request an alternative by emailing firstname.lastname@example.org

 Disproportionate burden: PDFs and other documents

 We have assessed that fixing every document on ukri.org would be a disproportionate burden within the meaning of the accessibility regulations.

 We believe that the benefit of assigning staff to immediately fix all documents on ukri.org would not be justified, as the documents have a low level of usage.

-We will prioritise the top 5% most viewed documents on ukri.org to be provided in an accessible format.
+We have prioritised ensuring the top 5% most viewed documents on ukri.org are in an accessible format.